AMWA BCP-007-03: NMOS With MXL

 MXL IS-04 Receivers

-Nodes that encapsulate media functions capable of MXL reading MUST expose a Receiver resource in their IS-04 Node API.
+Nodes that encapsulate media functions containing MXL readers MUST expose a Receiver resource for each MXL reader in their IS-04 Node API.

 An MXL Receiver resource MUST set the transport attribute to urn:x-nmos:transport:mxl.